 People can and do change–but not always.
 It is your choice to attempt reconciliation when the abuse has stopped but be prepared to end the relationship if the abuse resumes.
 If you decide to repair the relationship, anger management is essential.

 If anger is a part of your life, regardless of how the anger is manifested or what it is called, it injures you and others.
 The stories in this article may have horrified you, but they are there to make the explicit point–anger is destructive!

-If you believe you (or one of your children) are being abused by anger, here are 3 immediate things you should do:
+If you believe you (or one of your children) are being abused by anger, here are three immediate things you should do:

 1. Make sure you are safe: Depending on the details of your situation you may need immediate assistance from the police, a lawyer, or a caring relationship therapist.
-Consult with this individual with regards to what you need to do to be safe.
+Consult with this individual concerning what you need to do to be safe.

 2. Nourish your self-worth: Get some therapy from a caring professional who can help you clearly understand that you are not the cause of your partner’s anger and that you deserve to be treated with respect and kindness.

 3. Make a decision: Decide if you are going to remain in your current relationship with the person who is abusing you (or a child) or decide to leave.

 If your answer is not to stay in the abusive relationship and you decide to leave, you must find a safe way to gather your things and leave.
 In some situations consulting a lawyer is necessary to make sure you don’t diminish your matrimonial rights.